 Ovarian cancers can be staged using the Federation of Gynecology and Obstetrics (FIGO) system from stage I to IV.

-• Stage III: the cancer has become larger and has spread beyond the pelvis into the lining of the abdomen (peritoneum).
-Lymph nodes are also often affected.
-This is also known as advanced or metastatic cancer.
+- Stage III: the cancer has become larger and has spread beyond the pelvis into the lining of the abdomen (peritoneum).
+Lymph nodessmall bean-shaped structures that filters harmful substances from lymph fluid are also often affected.
+This is also known as advancedat a late stage, far along or metastatic cancer.

 Cancers can also be graded based on the rate of growth and how likely they are to spread:

-Once your tumour has been staged and graded, your doctor may recommend genetic testing, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
+Once your tumour has been staged and graded, your doctor may recommend genetic testinga procedure that analyses DNA to identify changes in genes, chromosomes and proteins, which can be used to analyse tumour DNA to help determine which treatment has the greatest chance of success, which analyses your tumour DNA and can help determine which treatment has the greatest chance of success.
 In particular, they may look for mutations in the hereditary breast cancer genes (BRCA1 and BRCA2), which can cause an increased risk in developing ovarian cancer.
 They will then discuss the most appropriate treatment option for you.

 Treatment is dependent on several factors, including fertility, type, stage of disease and overall health.